-The British tobacco giant Philip Morris started producing cigarettes under the Marlboro name in the US in 1924, marking the beginning of the brand’s existence.
+The British tobacco giant Philip Morris began producing cigarettes under the Marlboro name in the US in 1924, marking the brand’s inception.
 At first, Marlboro was marketed as a women’s cigarette under the tagline “Mild As May.”
 At that time, women made up the majority of the audience and were not often seen smoking in public.

 The brand remained a niche product for women during the 1930s and 1940s.
-However, it had little market influence, and its sales were low.
+However, it had little market influence and low sales.

 In 1954, the brand’s history underwent a sea change.
 About this time, the first research findings connecting smoking and lung cancer appeared.
 Philip Morris reinvented the product as a men’s cigarette to reach a wider audience and address growing health concerns.

 The business engaged Leo Burnett, an advertising agency, to implement this plan.
 The firm created the tough cowboy character known as the “Marlboro Man,” who became a symbol of the company.
-1955 saw the debut of the Marlboro Man in an advertising campaign.
+In 1955, the Marlboro Man debuted in an advertising campaign.

 The Marlboro Man image was a huge hit.
 The American audience connected with him because he personified the values of adventure, independence, and masculinity.
-The company’s sales consequently started to skyrocket.
+The company’s sales consequently skyrocketed.

 Philip Morris debuted the renowned “flip-top box” for its packs in 1958.
 This creative packaging idea further enhanced the brand’s appeal.